 The free, outdoor, two-day festival has food from more than 35 restaurants, lots of music on two stages from bands that have included Sweet Crude and the Brass-A-Holics, cooking demonstrations, family-friendly activities as well as a fried chicken finger eating contest.
 And, naturally, the chefs compete in best fried chicken and best fried chicken dish contests.

-There are also special VIP tickets for sale that include access to a private area near the stage and unlimited Champagne.
+There are also special VIP tickets for sale that include access to a private area near the stage, Moet Champagne, VIP restrooms, and more.